 End of KS2 Year 7 Year 8 Year 9 Year 10 Year 11 KNOW AND UNDERSTAND I can identify specific keywords and describe different features of the religious and non-religious worldviews I am studying using some of my own knowledge.
 I can understand the main beliefs and practices of the religions and worldviews I am studying.
 I can explain a range of different beliefs and practices of the religions and worldviews I am studying, and I am beginning to show awareness of the differences between them.
 I can explain a wide range of different beliefs and practices of religions and worldviews, and I can make clear links to the differences between them.
 I can make supported comments on the diversity within each religion and worldviews I am studying.
-I can identify how different sources of wisdom and authority may be used to support different religious and non-religious arguments. of different individuals and I can consistently evaluate the influence of common and divergent beliefs and practices within and between different religions and worldviews, such as Atheism and Humanism.
+I can identify how different sources of wisdom and authority may be used to support different religious and non-religious arguments.
+I can produce a sustained analysis of the influence of a wide range of beliefs and practices of religions and worldviews I am studying on a range of different individuals and communities.
+I am beginning to evaluate a range of source material and I use this evaluation to produce substantiated judgments about the utility of the material to the specific religious and/or worldview I am studying.
+I can consistently evaluate the influence of common and divergent beliefs and practices within and between different religions and worldviews, such as Atheism and Humanism.
 I can find and use sources of wisdom and authority critically to conduct independent research about a wide range of religious and/or worldviews I am studying, and I am beginning to incorporate source material seamlessly to support my own arguments.